Jack Hayward: Family

 Hayward was awarded the freedom of the City of Wolverhampton on 9 July 2003.

-In January 2011 Hayward was in a court battle for over £100 million of his own personal fortune, after being sued by his daughter Susan Heath, then aged 62, elder son Rick, 59, and six of his grandchildren after they had been removed as beneficiaries from trusts set up by him.
+In January 2011 Hayward was in a court battle for over £100 million of his personal fortune, after being sued by his daughter, elder son and six of his grandchildren after they had been removed as beneficiaries from trusts set up by him.
 The fallout between Hayward and his family started over the £10 sale of Wolverhampton Wanderers F.C. to Steve Morgan.

 Hayward died on 13 January 2015 in Fort Lauderdale, Florida, aged 91.

 Legacy

 The Sir Jack Hayward High School in Freeport, Bahamas, was named after him in 1998.
 Wolverhampton Wanderers' training complex at Compton is also named after him, as is Jack Hayward Way, a street beside the Molineux ground, previously Molineux Way, that was renamed in commemoration of his 80th birthday in 2003.

 The Grand Bahama Highway Bridge is to be renamed the Sir Jack Hayward Bridge.
 Hayward had campaigned for its building for 10 years before it was launched with a contract signing ceremony in May 2014 at which he was present.
 The bridge was commissioned in March 2016.

 The South Bank of Molineux, known as the Jack Harris Stand at the time, was renamed the Sir Jack Hayward Stand after his death.